CassioML/cassio-website/docs/db_setup.md

  -->
 To populate the newly-created keyspace with the required data:

+- clone [this repo](https://github.com/cassioML/cassio-website) if you haven't already (it contains the website content, but also all code examples for you);
 - download the newest (vector-search-compatible) `cqlsh` utility from [this link](https://downloads.datastax.com/enterprise/cqlsh-astra-20230526-vectortype-bin.tar.gz);
 - extract the archive to a location of your liking, e.g. `/home/user/myCqlsh`;
 - source the environment file you just prepared with `. .env` (make sure you are in this repo's root directory);
-- launch the script that populates the database with:
+- `cd` to this repo's root directory and launch the script that populates the database:

 ```
 /home/user/myCqlsh/cqlsh-astra/bin/cqlsh \